BrianPugh/cyclopts/docs/source/api.rst

       :type: Optional[bool]
       :value: None

-      Show this parameter in the help screen.
+      Show this parameter on the help screen.
       If ``False``, state of all other ``show_*`` flags are ignored.
       Defaults to ``parse`` value (``True``).